PseudoDevs/IamGhost/README.md

-Last updated: 2024-04-02 12:03:49
+Last updated: 2024-04-02 12:05:53
-Random Quote: I am a man of fixed and unbending principles, the first of which is to be flexible at all times. - Everett Dirksen
+Random Quote: Lose an hour in the morning, and you will spend all day looking for it. - Richard Whately